Discover Our New Releases

 Discover our new Glass Art Books

 Especially Marc Heiremans research on Italian Murano glass establishes his reputation as an international expert.
-He was instrumental in the developments of several important glass collections in Europe and North America.
+In this capacity he was instrumental in the developments of several important glass collections in Europe and North America.

 Marc Heiremans is the author of many standard publications among which Seguso Vetri D’Arte and Verteria Aureliano Toso.